pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 - **No Unified Status**: It is difficult to determine the overall health and status of a workspace.
 An admin must manually inspect each individual component to diagnose issues.

 ### **3. Proposed Architecture**
 The proposed solution is a new `Workspace` CRD and controller that builds upon the existing `VMDiskImage` controller's patterns.
-It introduces a high-level abstraction for an entire environment.

 The `Workspace` CRD will serve as a blueprint for a complete, isolated environment.
 It will define all the necessary VMs, containers, and networking rules.
 The introduction of this cluster scoped resource will allow the platform team to have a single interface for OT customers to deploy workspaces to the system.